-Students are informed of admission to candidacy by written notification from the Assistant Dean for Student Affairs.
+Students are informed of admission to candidacy by written notification from the Pitt Public Health Office of Student Affairs.

 Admission to candidacy should occur at least one academic term before the defense of the dissertation in order to provide an opportunity for the dissertation committee members to review, criticize, and monitor the proposed research.